GlennVL-AP/cpp-programming-slides/slides/session_2/index.md

 int x3 = {7.8}; // illegal, {} does not allow narrowing
 ```

-Mutiple ways to initialize variables.
+Multiple ways to initialize variables.

 Note: